orc-hfg/madek-custom-css/README.md

-This repo contains a custom stylesheet for [Madek](https://github.com/orc-hfg/resources/wiki/Madek), a software at the intersection between an institutional repository and digital asset management.
-The stylesheet was developed by [Open Resource Center](https://hfg-karlsruhe.de/forschung-und-entwicklung/orc/), a project of Karlsruhe University of Arts and Design.
+Custom stylesheet for [Madek](https://github.com/orc-hfg/resources/wiki/Madek), developed by [Open Resource Center](https://hfg-karlsruhe.de/forschung-und-entwicklung/orc/), a project of Karlsruhe University of Arts and Design in 2024.

-The Madek WebApp is a complex application written in Ruby on Rails and React.
-To some, it might look a bit outdated nowadays.
-We felt the need to refresh the visual appearance – with minimal expense.

-Our custom CSS stylesheet gets loaded after the regualr one so the defaults of Madek are extended or overwritten.
+The custom CSS is loaded after the regular one so the defaults of Madek can be extended or overwritten.
 In our case, we added two lines of code to the _base template to achieve this.

 `madek-webapp/app/views/layouts/_base.haml`